-Deadlines for application to the M.Div., M.A.R.\, and MAYM programs of Memphis Theological Seminary are as follows: August 10 for the fall semester; January 10 for the spring semester; and May 10 for the summer term.
-Each applicant for a degree program shall be required to furnish the Director of Admissions of the seminary with:
+Deadlines for application to the MDiv, MAR(Religion)(MAR)\, MACM and MAYM programs are as follows: August 10 for the fall semester; January 10 for the spring semester; and May 10 for the summer term.
+Each applicant for a degree program is required to furnish the Director of Admissions of the seminary with:

-- 1) an application for admission on a form provided by the seminary;
+- 1) an application for admission on a form provided by the seminary

-- 2) official transcripts of all undergraduate and graduate work;
+- 2) official transcripts of all undergraduate and graduate work

-- 3) two copies of a personal essay;
+- 3) two copies of a personal essay

-- 4) a Goals of Theological Education form;
+- 4) a Goals of Theological Education form

-- 5) three Seminary Reference forms;
+- 5) three Seminary Reference forms

-- 6) a recent photograph; and,
+- 6) a recent photograph

 - 7) a \$45 application fee.

-\Also requires a 7-10-page academic writing sample that demonstrates your ability to write at an academic level befitting Master's level work
+\Also requires a 7-10-page academic writing sample that demonstrates your ability to write at an academic level befitting Master's level work.